gamemanual0/gm0/source/docs/being-a-team/how-to-ask-effective-questions.rst

 -----------------------

 The final step for asking a question is understanding the solution.
-This is your own responsibility and no matter how good a teacher is, if you do not ask clarifying questions, you limit your own learning.
+This is your own responsibility.
+No matter how good a teacher is, if you do not ask clarifying questions, you limit your own learning.
 To really understand the solution, you should do the following.

 - **Understand why the problem is solved.** How was your problem fixed?
 Why does this fix work?
 - **Figure out why the problem occurred.** What was the root cause of the problem?
 How can you stop it happening again?
-- **Ask for an outline of someone elses problem solving process.** How did someone else solve the problem?
+- **Ask for an outline of someone else's problem solving process.** How did someone else solve the problem?
 How can you use this process to solve more of your own problems in the future?
 - **Find gaps in your knowledge.** What information were you missing that led to the problem?
 How can you develop this area of your knowledge?

 .. tip::